Qwilt/terraform-provider-qwilt/docs/index.md

 page_title: "qwilt Provider"
 subcategory: ""
 description: |-
   Interact with Qwilt services.
 The Qwilt Terraform Provider allows you to manage your site configurations using a declarative configuration language.
-You can store, manage, and version your configuratoin data in the source control system of your choice.
+You can store, manage, and version your configuration data in the source control system of your choice.
 The Qwilt Terraform Provider interacts with the Qwilt Sites API https://api-docs.qwilt.cqloud.com/docs/CDN%20APIs/Sites%20API/sites-api-reference and the Qwilt Certificate Manager API https://api-docs.qwilt.cqloud.com/docs/CDN%20APIs/Certificate%20Manager%20API/certificate-manager-api-reference-v1 Qwilt Terraform Provider User Guide. https://docs.qwilt.com/docs/terraform-user-guide
 ---

 # qwilt Provider